Solid Notifications Protocol

 This section details security and privacy considerations.

-Some of the normative references within this specification point to documents with a Living Standard or Draft status, meaning their contents can still change over time.
+Some of the normative references with this specification point to documents with a Living Standard or Draft status, meaning their contents can still change over time.
 It is advised to monitor these documents, as such changes might have implications.

 Security Considerations